Kassite dynasty: Historical sources

 The royal inscriptions of the Kassite kings, few in number and generally brief, provide little information about the political history of their dynasty.
-It is necessary to turn to the later sources, which are the historical chronicles written in the early first millennium BC, the Synchronic History and the P Chronicle, which provide information mainly about the conflicts between the Kassite kings and the Assyrian kings.
+It is necessary to turn to the later sources, which are the historical chronicles written in the early first millennium BC, the Synchronic History and the P Chronicle, which provide information mainly about the conflicts between the Kassite kings and the Middle Assyrian Empire kings.
 The royal inscriptions of the latter, which are very abundant, provide essential information about the same wars.
 The Elamite royal inscriptions are somewhat less reliable.
 To these sources are also added some letters from the diplomatic correspondence of the Kassite kings with Egypt and the Hittites.
 The former are part of the so-called Amarna Letters, found in Amarna, the ancient Akhetaten, capital of the pharaoh Akhenaten.
 The latter were found at Boğazköy, on the site of the ancient Hittite capital, Hattusa.

 The type of textual source concerning the administrative and economic life of Kassite Babylon that has attracted the most attention of scholars is a form of royal inscription, found on stelae known as kudurrus (which the Babylonians called narû), commemorating royal donations.
 Some forty kudurrus are known from the Kassite period.
 Their texts usually consist of a brief description of the donation and any privileges, a long list of witnesses, and curses for those who did not respect the act.